alecgarcia/lunar-authorizenet/README.md

 ];
 ```

-### Add your Stripe credentials
+### Add your Authorize.Net credentials

-Make sure you have the Stripe credentials set in `config/services.php`
+Make sure you have the Authorize.Net credentials set in `config/services.php`

 ```php
 'authorizenet' => [